Andre01001110/Warp-firmware/README.md

 ## 3. Editing the firmware
-The firmware is currently all in `src/boot/ksdk1.1.0/`, in particular, see `src/boot/ksdk1.1.0/boot.c` and the per-sensor drivers in `src/boot/ksdk1.1.0/dev*.[c,h]`.
+The firmware is currently all in `src/boot/ksdk1.1.0/`, in particular, see `src/boot/ksdk1.1.0/warp-kl03-ksdk1.1-boot.c` and the per-sensor drivers in `src/boot/ksdk1.1.0/dev*.[c,h]`.

 The firmware builds on the Kinetis SDK.
 You can find more documentation on the Kinetis SDK in the document [doc/Kinetis SDK v.1.1 API Reference Manual.pdf](https://github.com/physical-computation/Warp-firmware/blob/master/doc/Kinetis%20SDK%20v.1.1%20API%20Reference%20Manual.pdf).

-The boot.c file contains an interactable menu that allows the user to control what the board does.
-The MMA8451Q file contains functions pertaining to the accelerometer, including it's initialisation function.
-The SSD1331 file contains similar functions.

-The particular functions relevant to the operation of this device as a force visualiser are the displayArrow() function in boot.c and the two functions used within, getSensorDataMMA8451Q(&x, &y, &z) and devSSD1331arrow(x, y, z), from the MMA8451Q and SSD1331 files respectively.

-The function you will be most likely to want to modify is devSSD1331arrow(x, y, z).
-This function receives the raw sensor data and performs all the neccesary processing and drawing functions.
-The drawing functions have the greatest computational cost and care should be taken to minimise their impact on the programme.
+The firmware is designed for the Warp and Glaux hardware platforms, but will also run on the Freescale FRDM KL03 development board.
+In that case, the only sensor driver which is relevant is the one for the MMA8451Q.
+For more details about the structure of the firmware, see [src/boot/ksdk1.1.0/README.md](src/boot/ksdk1.1.0/README.md).

 ## 4. Interacting with the boot menu
 When the firmware boots, you will be dropped into a menu with a rich set of commands.
 The Warp boot menu allows you to conduct most of the experiments you will likely need without modifying the firmware:
 ````
-[ *				        Warp (HW revision C)    				* ]
+[ *				W	a	r	p	(rev. b)			* ]
 [  				      Cambridge / Physcomplab   				  ]

-	Supply=1800mV,	Default Target Read Register=0x00
+	Supply=0mV,	Default Target Read Register=0x00
-	I2C=200kb/s,	SPI=10000kb/s,	UART=115200b/s,	I2C Pull-Up=0
+	I2C=200kb/s,	SPI=200kb/s,	UART=1kb/s,	I2C Pull-Up=32768

-	SIM->SCGC6=0x20000001		RTC->SR=0x10		RTC->TSR=0x5687131D
+	SIM->SCGC6=0x20000001		RTC->SR=0x10		RTC->TSR=0x5687132B
 	MCG_C1=0x42			MCG_C2=0x00		MCG_S=0x06
 	MCG_SC=0x00			MCG_MC=0x00		OSC_CR=0x00
 	SMC_PMPROT=0x22			SMC_PMCTRL=0x40		SCB->SCR=0x00
-	PMC_REGSC=0x00			SIM_SCGC4=0xF0400030	RTC->TPR=0x651F
+	PMC_REGSC=0x00			SIM_SCGC4=0xF0000030	RTC->TPR=0xEE9

 	0s in RTC Handler to-date,	0 Pmgr Errors
 Select: